-- 1.1 This Design, Access and Planning Statement (DAPS) accompanies an application by HOCHTIEF (UK) Construction Ltd, for change of use of land for the creation of a temporary off-site living accommodation facility for workers associated with the Eryri Visual Impact Provision (VIP) project, alterations to existing vehicular access, creation of an internal access road, erection of a temporary associated service/welfare building together with associated works on land at Blaen Cefn, Penrhyndeudraeth. - 1.2 Following the enactment of the Planning (Wales) Act 2015 (the Act) the requirement for pre-application consultation on major development schemes was implemented.
-This includes the provision of a site area over 1ha.
-The proposed development exceeds the 1ha site area threshold. - 1.3 The requirement to carry out pre-application consultation falls under Section 17 of the Act and the Town and Country Planning (Development Management Procedure) (Wales) Order 2012 (DMPWO) as amended by the 2016 Order.
-Guidance on carrying out the pre-application consultation requirements within the Act has been provided by the Welsh Government set out in Article 1 of the Town and Country Planning DMPWO (Amendment) 2016 'Guidance on Pre-application Consultation'. - 1.4 This Design, Access and Planning Statement is issued as part of a suite of documents for Pre-Application Consultation prior to the submission of a formal planning application. - 1.5 As required by the Town and Country Planning (Development Management Procedure) (Wales) Order (Amendment) 2016 the statement aims to address the following matters; - Explain the design principles and concepts that have been applied to the development; - Demonstrate the steps taken to appraise the context of the development and how the design of the development takes that context into account; - Explain the policy or approach adopted as to access, and how policies relating to access in the development plan have been taken into account; and - Explain how any specific issues which might affect access to the development have been addressed.

-The site lies principally within the Eryri National Park Authority, with the proposed vehicular acc vehicular access point from the A487 located within the administrative area of Cy Су Gwynedd.
+- 1.7 The requirement to carry out pre-application consultation falls under Section 17 of the Act and the Town and Country Planning (Development Management Procedure) (Wales) Order 2012 (DMPWO) as amended by the 2016 Order.
+Guidance on carrying out the pre-application consultation requirements within the Act has been provided by the Welsh Government set out in Article 1 of the Town and Country Planning DMPWO (Amendment) 2016 'Guidance on Pre-application Consultation'. - 1.8 This Design, Access and Planning Statement is issued as part of a suite of documents for Pre-Application Consultation prior to the submission of a formal planning application. - 1.9 As required by the Town and Country Planning (Development Management Procedure)(Wales) Order (Amendment) 2016 the statement aims to address the following matters; - Explain the design principles and concepts that have been applied to the development; - Demonstrate the steps taken to appraise the context of the development and how the design of the development takes that context into account; - Explain the policy or approach adopted as to access, and how policies relating to access in the development plan have been taken into account; and - Explain how any specific issues which might affect access to the development have been addressed. - 1.10 The site lies principally within the Eryri National Park Authority, with the proposed vehicular access point from the A487 located within the administrative area of Cyngor Gwynedd.